USCIS reverses Trump-era policy denying certain immigrant visa applications | Law-Order

 - United States

-The US' immigration agency has said that it would rescind a 2018 Trump-era policy that allowed immigration officers to reject H-1B visa applications instead of first issuing a notice of intent to deny to the applicants, a decision which will reduce barriers to ''legal immigration'' and would be a positive step for Indian professionals.
+The US' immigration agency has said that it would rescind a 2018 Trump-era policy that allowed immigration officers to reject visa applications, including the H1-B, instead of first issuing a notice of intent to deny to the applicants, a decision which will reduce barriers to ''legal immigration''.

 The H-1B visa, popular among Indian IT companies and professionals, is a non-immigrant visa that allows US companies to employ foreign workers in speciality occupations that require theoretical or technical expertise.
 Technology companies depend on it to hire tens of thousands of employees each year from countries like India and China.